 These &NOW award anthologies … read like a directory for the US (and otherwise) avant-garde writing milieux. … not only is the &NOW anthology a great way for the reader to find new writers and works, it is a great resource for writers as well, in a way a compendium of potential markets, MFA programs, grants and awards to keep an eye on for future endeavors.

 There are emoji-poems (emoji’d and translated) in this collection – so I’m pretty sure that invalidates any criticism OR praise and insists that you just go take a look.
 If you’re willing to try something new or push your boundaries, this is the way to do it.

 With Miodrag Kojadinović I co-edited one of seven issues of Birkensnake 6 as part of an experiment in collaborative literary journal editing.
 We were teamed up with designer/illustrator Walker Mettling.
 The editing portion of the project occurred between July 2012 and July 2013; design between July 2013 and now.
-All seven issues are now available online.
-Print versions of the issues are available only through the Birkensnake 6 tour, which opened in Pittsburgh on November 1, 2013 and will visit Chicago, Oakland, Seattle, and Denver, possibly a few other cities, in the coming months.
+All seven issues are available online.
+Print versions of the issues were available only through the Birkensnake 6 tour, which opened in Pittsburgh on November 1, 2013 and visited Chicago, Oakland, Seattle, and Denver, possibly a few other cities, in the coming months.
 Check the Birkensnake 6 Facebook page for updates.

 From 2005-2011, I co-edited and co-published the print arts and culture magazine Mildred Pierce with John Bylander.